How to enter and exit full screen on a Mac: The quickest ways I use

 What do I press for full screen on Mac?

 What to press for full screen on Mac, depends on the macOS your Mac is running.
-Command + Control + F works for all Macs.
+Command + Control + F works for all Apple Macs.
 But if your Mac runs on macOS Monterey or later, fn + F also lets you turn on the full screen mode.

 How can I make my Mac screen better?